Our impact

 The Challenge of Child Labour in Indonesian Agriculture

-Agricultural is a cornerstone of Indonesia’s economy, contributing to 13.5% of the GDP in 2023 and employing over 138 people, which accounts for over a quarter of the national workforce (Indonesian Ministry of Agriculture, 2023).
+Agricultural is a cornerstone of Indonesia’s economy, contributing to 13.5% of the GDP in 2023 and employing over 38 millions people, which accounts for 27.52% of the national workforce (Indonesian Ministry of Agriculture, 2023).
 However, this sector is also where many children become entangled in labour.
-In 2021, 1.05 million children worked in agriculture, often under hazardous conditions that pose significant risks to their health and development (BPS, 2021).
+In 2021, 1.05 million children were engaged in child labour, often under hazardous conditions that pose significant risks to their health and development (BPS, 2021), with 27.6% of them working in agriculture.
 Denied education and childhood, these children are locked into a cycle of poverty that hinders both their future and the nation’s economic and social progress.
 The recently launched guidelines mark a critical step forward by providing a practical approach for protecting children and addressing the underlying factors that drive child labour in the sector.

 A Collaborative Framework to Protect Children